iacoviel/iacoviel.github.io/gpr_replication_files/firm_documentation/README_BUILD.txt

 sic
 tic

-Step 4: Select csv as output format, uncompressed, YYMMDDn8 Press Submit Form button
+Step 4: Select as output format: (1) csv; (2) uncompressed; (3) YYMMDDn8.
+Then

-Result:
+press the "Submit Form" button.

-Dataset should contain all variables in step 3 above.
+As a result, you should get a dataset that contains all variables listed in step 3 above.
-Note that other variables will be by default added to the dataset consol costat curcdq
+Note that other variables will be by default added to the dataset: consol costat curcdq